rhyscooper99/Galveston/README.md

 ## Development

-### Backend
+### Run the App
 ```
 cd backend
 pip install -r requirements.txt
 uvicorn main:app --reload
 ```

-### Frontend
-Open `frontend/index.html` in a browser.
-The page uses CDN builds of React and Tailwind, so no build step is required.
+Then open [http://localhost:8000](http://localhost:8000) in a browser to use the demo.
+The FastAPI server also serves the React frontend from the `frontend` directory.

 ## Testing
 ```